CivicTechTO/tRacket-dashboard/notebooks/README.md

 The process is the same as above, you can run the notebook locally or on Google Colab.

+## Comparing Across Locations

+You can use the [live-sensor-comparison](live-sensor-comparison.ipynb) notebook to see how multiple locations compare side by side.

 ## Kaggle

 The tRacket project is now on Kaggle too!
 You can run tRacket notebooks and showcase your work.
 Visit us here: https://www.kaggle.com/tracketnoisesensor